Ansible Control Node

 when connecting).

-Those users and its public keys will be added to cloud-init configuration (user-data
+Default user in cluster nodes and its authorized SSH public keys will be added to cloud-init configuration (user-data

 ), when installing Ubuntu OS.